Skip to main content

 • Employment records;

-• Rent receipts, utility bills (gas, electric, telephone, etc.) or receipts, or letters from companies showing dates when the applicant received service;
+• Rent receipts, bills or receipts for utilities (gas, electric, telephone, etc.), or letters from companies showing dates when you received service;

 • Passport entries;